-You can choose from various forms of pool algaecides, chlorine enhancers and phosphate removers.
+You can use pool algaecides, chlorine enhancers and phosphate removers.
 Some products are best at removing algae, some are best at preventing it.

 Below are the weapons you can choose from to win the war against algae in your pool.